Table of Contents

 Administration is so so important.
 This is because there are a veritable plethora of regulations under California law that must be complied with.
 Otherwise, there is no way to demonstrate you are in compliance with the regulatory scheme.
 The key is to show you are only dealing out marijuana for purely medicinal reasons.

 Buying and selling to or from non members is strictly prohibited.
 Also, under California law, only lawful patients and medical providers may grow marijuana.
 In fact, the collective is a way to bring the medicine to market and to facilitate transactions between members.
 This is probably why they are supposed to be designated as non profit corporations.

-After all, one bad slip and fall, or sexual harassment lawsuit could tank your entire operation and even chase away potential investors.
+After all, one wrong slip and fall or sexual harassment lawsuit could tank your entire operation and even chase away potential investors.
 Many cities and counties will require you to show you have an insurance bond at a minimum.
-Of course, hiring an injury attorney to walk the location and help you write policies and systems will go a long way towards mitigating risks.
+Of course, hiring an injury attorney to walk the location and help you write policies and systems will go a long way toward mitigating risks.
 An example would be writing up a procedure for weekly tailgate safety meetings.
 If you would like to speak to an accident lawyer in Los Angeles, Michael Ehline is available for an appointment at (213) 596-9642.

 So how exactly do you start up an over 21 adult-use store?
-Well, this all centers around the "Adult Use" License.
-Many California dispensaries are applying for these so they can also sell to recreational use consumers.
-Plus, they will still need to deal with all the local "red tape."
+Well, this all centers around the “Adult Use” License.
+Many California dispensaries are applying for these to sell to recreational-use consumers.
+They will also need to deal with all the local “red tape.”
 So it looks like the medical stores have the most distance out of the gate.

 Insofar as startups go, it’s the same as setting up a medical dispensary, minus some restrictions regarding medical patients.